Thorium fuel cycle: Fission product waste

 Nuclear fission produces radioactive fission products which can have half-lives from days to greater than 200,000 years.
 According to some toxicity studies, the thorium cycle can fully recycle actinide wastes and only emit fission product wastes, and after a few hundred years, the waste from a thorium reactor can be less toxic than the uranium ore that would have been used to produce low enriched uranium fuel for a light water reactor of the same power.

 Other studies assume some actinide losses and find that actinide wastes dominate thorium cycle waste radioactivity at some future periods.
 Some fission products have been proposed for nuclear transmutation, which would further reduce the amount of nuclear waste and the duration during which it would have to be stored (whether in a deep geological repository or elsewhere).
-However, while the principal feasibility of some of those reactions has been demonstrated at laboratory scale, there is as of 2022 no large scale deliberate transmutation of fission products anywhere in the world and the upcoming MYRRHA research project into transmutation is mostly focused on transuranic waste.
-Furthermore, the cross section of some fission products is relatively low and others - such as Caesium - are present as a mixture of stable, short lived and long lived isotopes in nuclear waste, making transmutation dependent on extremely expensive isotope separation.
+However, while the principal feasibility of some of those reactions has been demonstrated at laboratory scale, there is, as of 2024, no large scale deliberate transmutation of fission products anywhere in the world, and the upcoming MYRRHA research project into transmutation is mostly focused on transuranic waste.
+Furthermore, the cross section of some fission products is relatively low and others - such as caesium - are present as a mixture of stable, short lived and long lived isotopes in nuclear waste, making transmutation dependent on expensive isotope separation.